Sid Rawle: Later life

 He wrote The Vision of Albion, an unpublished but widely publicised manifesto, in which he stated:"In the end it all gets back to land.
 Looking back, I see that a link that runs through my life concerns the right to land and property on it.
 Shared out equally, there would be a couple of acres for every adult living in Britain.
 That would mean each family or group could have a reasonably sized small holding of ten or twenty acres and learn once again to become self sufficient.
 The present day reality is the reverse, with some folk owning hundreds of thousands of acres and others owning none.
 There’s talk of community in war time.
 We can be ordered to go and fight and die for Queen and country.
 In peace time is it too much to ask for just a few square yards of our green and pleasant land to rear our children on?
 That’s all we want, myself and the squatters and travellers and other people in the many projects I’ve been involved with.
 Just a few square yards of this land that we can in wartime be asked to go out and die for.
 And if we ever achieve that, what else?
 What else is what I call the Vision of Albion."

 He eventually settled with his family at Hillersland near Berry Hill in the Forest of Dean, where he remained till his death at the age of 64.
 Here he ran the highly successful Forest Fayre for several years.
-After his involvement with Oak Dragon and Rainbow Circle camps, small festivals with a more participatory and spiritual inclination, he set up his own organisation, Rainbow 2000 (Now Rainbow Futures), which held a number of camps each summer, first at a site near Elton, and in recent years on top of a hill overlooking the River Severn near Rodley.
+After his involvement with Oak Dragon and Rainbow Circle camps, small festivals with a more participatory and spiritual inclination, he set up his own organisation, Rainbow 2000 (Now Rainbow Futures), which held a number of camps each summer, first at a site at Elton (near Westbury-on-Severn), and in recent years on top of a hill overlooking the River Severn near Rodley.
 He was sitting in a chair by the outside fire, while the last Rainbow 2000 Camp of the season (the SuperSpirit Camp) was being packed down by the crew, when he collapsed and died on 31 August, 2010 from a heart attack.
 He had at least seven children, by different mothers.